top of page

 If the information provided by the relative clause is essential to the identification of the noun it modifies (the head), and if it cannot be omitted, no punctuation should be used.
 However, if a relative clause provides supplemental, parenthetical, or background (nonessential) information, and if it can be omitted without rendering the sentence unintelligible, it is enclosed by a pair of commas (dashes or parentheses).

+Marking a relative clause nonessential does not mean it’s not important; it is simply distinctive from the rest of the sentence.
 In speech, supplements are marked as such by their distinctive prosody: they are intonationally separate from the rest of the sentence with the characteristically low-key tone and pausing.
 Paradoxically, we use this distinctive intonational contour with the supplemental part—the lowered pitch—when we want to background (de-emphasize) a detail or, instead, to draw attention to a comment (by highlighting it), as any change in one’s intonation becomes noticeable.
+Whether the head noun should be marked or not depends on the status of its specificity and definiteness, which can only be triggered by pragmatic considerations.
+In other words, isolating a relative clause as a comment within a sentence can only occur in an ongoing conversation or as within a text, with the head noun functioning as a backward-linking topic.

 For example, the essential clause in the following examples functions as the specifier, definer, or classifier of the head noun, which by definition has to be nonspecific: